felsenhower/yavl-cpp/README.md

 If you wish to create header files that are valid C code, simply don't emit writers, readers, and validators, like in the example above, and don't use any types that aren't available in C (like `std::string`, `std::vector`, ...).

-`yavl-compiler` does not check the correctness of the types you specified in your YAML file.
+`yavl-compile` does not check the correctness of the types you specified in your YAML file.
 Any mistakes will only be uncovered later when you include the header file into your project.

 ## Validation